ollielo/cinema_projectmanagement/design/2020/image_proposal/readme.md

 <td>Diagram of layers and possible composited images.
 Layers can be combined together in many ways.
 This can be done interactively, giving the user the ability to turn elements on and off.</td>
 </tr>
 </table>

-## Requirements

-- The specification shall provide capabilities for a **consumer** of the data to reconstruct a completely reproducable result.
-This data is not required, but the capabilty must exist within the specification.

 ## Flexible Information Encoding